This feature addresses the following goals:

 Optimize the utilization of the uplink bandwidth.

-Class-based Weighted Fair Qqueuing (CBWFQ) extends the standard Weighted Fair Queuing (WFQ) functionality to provide support for user-defined traffic classes.
-For CBWFQ, you define traffic classes based on match criteria including protocols, and cos values.
-Packets satisfying the match criteria for a class constitute the traffic for that class.
-A queue is reserved for each class, and traffic belonging to a class is directed to the queue for that class.
+Class-based weighted fair queuing (CBWFQ) extends the standard weighted fair queuing (WFQ) functionality to provide user-defined traffic classes.
+For CBWFQ, you define traffic classes based on match criteria including protocols and cos values.
+Packets that satisfy the match criteria for a class constitute the traffic for that class.
+A queue is reserved for each class, and traffic that belongs to a class is directed to the queue for that class.

 Once a class has been defined according to its match criteria, you can assign its characteristics.
-To characterize a class, you assign it bandwidth, and maximum queue limit.
+To characterize a class, you assign a bandwidth.
 The bandwidth assigned to a class is the guaranteed bandwidth delivered to the class during congestion.

 The traffic that does not match any of the configured classes is given best-effort treatment.
 Once a packet is classified, all of the standard mechanisms that can also be used to differentiate service among the classes apply.

 For CBWFQ, the weight specified for the class becomes the weight of each packet that meets the match criteria of the class.
-Packets that arrive at the egress interface are classified according to the match criteria filters you define, then each one is assigned the appropriate weight.
-The weight for a packet belonging to a specific class is derived from the bandwidth you assigned to the class when you configured it; in this sense the weight for a class is user-configurable.
+Packets that arrive at the egress interface are classified according to the match criteria filters you define, and then each one is assigned the appropriate weight.
+The weight for a packet that belongs to a specific class is derived from the bandwidth that you assigned to the class when you configured it; the weight for a class is user-configurable.